 How it works

-With viewable CPM, you bid on 1,000 viewable impressions and you pay for impressions that are measured as viewable.
-An ad is counted as "viewable" when 50 percent of your ad shows on screen for one second or longer for Display ads and two seconds or longer for Video ads.
+With viewable CPM, you bid on 1,000 viewable impressions and pay for impressions that are measured as viewable.
+An ad is counted as 'viewable' when 50 percent of your ad shows on screen for one second or longer for Display ads and two seconds or longer for Video ads.
 Viewable CPM lets you bid on the actual value of your ad appearing in a viewable position on a given placement.
-Keep in mind that using a higher vCPM bid than your CPM bid is usually more effective for winning these more valuable types of impressions.
+Bear in mind that using a higher vCPM bid than your CPM bid is usually more effective for winning these more valuable types of impression.
 This can help keep your bids competitive and continue to meet your daily budget.
 Learn more about viewable CPM.

 - Pay only for impressions measured as viewable.

-- Your bids are optimized to favor ad slots that are more likely to become viewable.
+- Your bids are optimised to favour ad slots that are more likely to become viewable.

 If you're interested in manually setting bids for viewable impressions, rather than clicks, this bidding strategy can help you achieve this goal better than other kinds of bid strategies.